davisshannon/attack_range_tuskcon/README.md

 - `change key to be your public key if you want to SSH to the Splunk and Zeek boxes.`
 12. `run aws configure to configure your aws client.
 The key and private key are what you copied in step 2.
 Just use ap-southeast-2 for your region and leave the output format blank.`
 13. `run source venv/bin/activate to enter the virtual environment.`
-14. `run python attack_range.py build to build the range.`
+14. `run screen python attack_range.py build to build the range.`

 ## Architecture 🏯
 ![Logical Diagram](docs/attack_range_architecture.png)